ARTbio/startbio/docs/R-IOC/02_IOC_R_week_01.md

 Do you want to simplify your life by generating automatic reports?
 As a bonus, we'll introduce you a simple and practical way -- using R Markdown (or Quarto)!

-R Markdown and Quarto provides a streamlined and efficient way to generate dynamic and reproducible reports in data analysis and research.
+R Markdown and Quarto provide a streamlined and efficient way to generate dynamic and reproducible reports in data analysis and research.
 They are both markup languages that **integrate code, text and output in a single document**.
 In addition, you can choose different output formats (Word, Powerpoint, PDF, HTML, *etc.*) to write reports, presentations or even articles.
 With the ability to incorporate R code directly into the document, these tools ensuring that reports can be easily updated with new data or changes in analysis.